Business Marketing Press

 "BMP stood out in a world full of marketing & business advice because they were closer to the cutting edge.
 They were the first to point out the risks of marketing plans dependent on SEO when they published an interview with Bob Sakayama where he revealed that 90% of the Google penalties he sees are triggered by SEOs.
 The search engines have no duty to maintain the ranks that drive your sales, and can turn against you if they don't like your content, link profile, or if they suspect you're doing something called "over optimizing".
 In another issue BMP revealed the growing evidence of harm caused by Google's search results when a search for your name of business reveals harmful information that may be untrue, or intentionally posted to cause harm.
 According to recent reports, this is very common.
-Revealing personal information can be very destructive.
+Revealing personal information can be very destructive and there is no way for people to remove Google results without incurring a hefty fee.
 If there is a news story about your teenager getting arrested for shoplifting, that story may show up every time a potential employer searches their name, long after your child has become an adult, and Google is has no obligation to remove these damaging results.
 These provocative stories were just 2 of the memorable topics covered here that made me a regular reader."
 Rose Coreo

 Edgy Online Marketing Tactics for Your Social Media Business Accounts

 Posted On Thursday, December 5, 2013 By Business Marketing Press.

 There’s no debate on the power of social media as an effective marketing tool.
 It has been tested and proven to reap success for those businesses that took advantage of social media’s influence to millions of people subscribed to the World Wide Web.
 Online marketing techniques delivered to promote the social media business accounts provide the quickest way to reach to the target market.